devilzk/sticko/README.md

-Sticko - A fork of the Sticko Ghost theme by @damianmuti.
+Sticko Night - A fork of the Sticko Ghost theme by @damianmuti.
 =======

 ## About

-This version of Sticko has been forked from [Damián Muti’s original design](http://sticko.damianmuti.com/) to run on Postleaf.
+This version of Sticko has been forked from [Damián Muti’s original design](http://sticko.damianmuti.com/) to run on Postleaf and has undergone a dark restyling.

 ---